 and advance warning of Hurricane Activity.

-On the ninth day of Christmas NASA Earth Science gave to me
+On the tenth day of Christmas NASA Earth Science gave to me ten cups of water,

 nine giant zucchinis,